Variable vs. fixed interest rates: What’s the difference?

 Here are a couple of frequently asked questions when comparing fixed and variable interest rates:

 With credit cards, your cardholder agreement will state how a card’s APR can change over time.
-Remember, if you get a credit card with a promotional APR, the APR may change when the promotional period ends.
+Remember, if you get a credit card with a promotional or introductory APR, the APR may change when the promotional period ends.

-Fixed vs. variable interest rates in a nutshell
+Key takeaways: Fixed vs. variable interest rates

 If you’re comparing credit cards, APR is one way to compare your options—along with things like rewards, benefits and fees.
 You can learn more about the difference between APR and interest rates and see what might be considered a good rate for a credit card.